-When a business is presented with a sales tax exemption or resale certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Indiana sales taxes on the seller.

 Before accepting a sales tax exemption or resale certificate, a seller should: